Robo-Ryan/ReadMeGenerator/ReadMe.md

 git clone git@github.com:Robo-Ryan/ReadMeGenerator.git

 <!-- node installation: Navigate to your directory in terminal then input the following-->
-npm init -y
+`npm init -y`
-npm i inquirer
+`npm i inquirer`
-npm i colors
+`npm i colors`
-npm install
+`npm install`
 <!-- make sure “type:” “module” are added to the package.json file -->

 ## Usage

-- Watch this video on how to use the ReadMe Generator
+- Watch [this video](https://www.loom.com/share/93bc7989d0124c66a88bdac4fbc92306?sid=cb6e879e-60bc-40e5-a790-6bea64b0f484) on how to use the ReadMe Generator
-- To invoke the app from your CLI use the command: node index
+- To invoke the app from your CLI use the command:

-video notes:
--
-- The walkthrough video must demonstrate how a user would invoke the application from the command line.
-- The walkthrough video must demonstrate how a user would enter responses to all of the prompts in the application.
-- The walkthrough video must demonstrate a generated README that matches the user input and has a functioning table of contents.How to use the project, including code blocks and screenshots as necessary. npm start
+`node index`

 ## Contributions